Image - An Ultimate Guide to Essential Oils

 Can I ingest essential oils?

 Not without medical guidance.
-Ingestion should only be considered under professional supervision.
+Essential oil ingestion should only be considered under the supervision of a qualified professional.

 Are essential oils safe for kids?

-Some are used with caution and proper dilution; others should be avoided.
-Always research specific safety guidelines.
+Some essential oils may be used around children with caution and proper dilution, while others should be avoided.
+Always research child-specific safety guidance before use.

-Can I apply oils directly to my skin?
+Can I apply essential oils directly to my skin?

 How long do essential oils last?